fenago/snowflake-intro/vhol_data_vault/vhol_data_vault.md

 ### Data Vault on Snowflake

-There have been numerous [blog posts](https://www.snowflake.com/blog/tips-for-optimizing-the-data-vault-architecture-on-snowflake/), user groups, and webinars over the last few years, discussing the best practices and customer success stories around implementing Data Vaults on Snowflake.
-So the question now is how do you build a Data Vault on Snowflake that has real-time or near real-time data streaming into it.

-Luckily, streaming data is one of the [use-cases](https://www.snowflake.com/cloud-data-platform/) that Snowflake was built to support, so we have many features to help us achieve this goal. **This guide is an extended version of the [article](https://datavaultalliance.com/news/building-a-real-time-data-vault-in-snowflake/) posted on Data Vault Alliance website, now including practical steps to build an example of real-time Data Vault feed on Snowflake.
+Luckily, streaming data is one of the [use-cases] that Snowflake was built to support, so we have many features to help us achieve this goal. **This guide is an extended version of the [article](https://datavaultalliance.com/news/building-a-real-time-data-vault-in-snowflake/) posted on Data Vault Alliance website, now including practical steps to build an example of real-time Data Vault feed on Snowflake.
 Join us on simple-to-follow steps to see it in action.**

 ### Prerequisites
 * A Snowflake account.
 Existing or if you are not(yet) a Snowflake user, you can always get a [trial](https://trial.snowflake.com/) account